-Currently the objective row must be the first row.
-Function: problem interprets the problem paragraph, and extracts the coefficients of variables in the object row and in constraint rows.
+Function problem interprets the problem paragraph, and extracts the coefficients of variables in the object row and in constraint rows.
 The coefficients can be defined using arithmetic statements utilizing the input programming "-sequence or enclosing the coefficient in parenthesis.
 The right hand side can utilize arithmetic computations without parenthesis.
 The values are computed immediately.
 So if the variables used in coefficients change their values later, the problem-function must be computed again in order to get updated coefficients.
 Note that a problem definition does not yet define a JLP task.
 Final interpretation is possibly only when the problem definition and simulated data are linked in a call to jlp function.
-At the problem definition stage it is not yet known which variables are z-variables and which are x-variables (see Lappi 1992).
+At the problem definition stage it is not yet known which variables are z-variables, which are x-variables and which are factory variables (see Lappi 1992).